 Detailed requirements specified by the Customer: A document which lists the user profiles, user environment, business process and interaction with other systems, functional requirements, non-functional requirements, replacement of existing systems, installation and licensing requirements, security requirements, usability, concurrent and performance requirements etc.

-Project Plan of Application to be created: A document which defines the details of the objectives, milestones, activities, organization structure, strategy, progress monitoring, risk analysis, assumptions, project, constraints, training requirements, client responsibilities, project schedule etc.
+Project Plan of Application to be created: A document that defines the details of the objectives, milestones, activities, organization structure, strategy, progress monitoring, risk analysis, assumptions, project, constraints, training requirements, client responsibilities, project schedule etc.

-Brief documentation of the project milestones: A document which details the quality documentation standards, change control mechanism, critical modules, functionalities, configuration management system, testing plans, management system, defect tracking, acceptance criteria, management system.
+Brief documentation of the project milestones: A document that details the quality documentation standards, change control mechanism, critical modules, functionalities, configuration management system, testing plans, management system, defect tracking, acceptance criteria, management system.
 The test plan document is used to recognize the features not to be tested, features to be tested, testing team interface and their distributions, testing schedule, resource requirements, test coverage, test deliverables, test case writing, bug reporting and tracking mechanism, pre-requisite for test execution, test metrics etc.

 Let us delve deeper into test case creation:

 Let’s see how to create test cases proficiently for a simple “Login” screen.
 The testing methodology will be nearly the same even for multifaceted screens with critical features and more information.

 1) The very first method for any test case process will be to get a screen sample.
 This may not be available for some of the functionalities and depends on the complexity of a design sample in the earlier stages of development.
 But, if an SRS (Software Requirements Specifications) document is accessible for the project, most of the screen samples are developed by the project team.
 These kinds of screens make the tester’s job simpler and increase the efficiency of test cases.